clojure-emacs/orchard/README.md

 Much of the tooling code required to build Clojure editors and smart REPLs is tool-agnostic and *should* be reused between tools, instead of copied and altered in each and every tool.

+## Design

+Orchard is meant to be used to build programmer tooling relying on inspecting the state of a running REPL.
+REPL-powered tooling has been a core Lisp idea for many years and there are many Clojure libraries in that space (e.g. `compliment`, `tools.trace`, `sayid`, etc).

+One thing to keep in mind is that Orchard relies (mostly) on runtime information, not the source code itself.
+In simple terms - only code that's loaded (evaluated) will be taken under consideration.
+That's pretty different from the static analysis approach taken by tools for most programming languages where it's not possible to easily inspect the state of running program.

+Some other design goals are listed bellow.

+### No runtime dependencies

+Orchard is meant to run alongside your application and we can't have a dev tools library interfere with your app right?
+Dependency collisions are nasty problems which are best solved by making sure there can't be any shared libraries to cause the conflict.

+Currently Orchard has one runtime dependency (`dynapath`), but we hope to eliminate it at some point.

+### API Optimized for Editors

+Code editors can't know what symbols resolve to without consulting a REPL that's why they would typically send a combination of a symbol name and some ns (e.g. the current namespace), so they can't be resolved to some var on which an operation would be invoked.

+That's why the majority of the functions in Orchard take a combination of a ns and a symbol instead of a var.
+Probably down the road we'll provide var-friendly versions of most functions as well.

+### REPL Agnostic

+No matter whether you're using nREPL, a socket REPL, unrepl or prepl, Orchard has your back. nREPL clients might opt to wrap some of the Orchard functionality in middleware for convenience (as `cider-nrepl` does), but they can just eval away if they please.

 ## API Documentation